-Employee had a Service Computation Date ("SCD") of 1995, which equated to fourteen (14) years of experience on her CLDF.
-Employee did not receive points for D.C.
-Residency, Veterans Preference, or the ratings add for an "Exceeds Expectation" evaluation during the prior school year.
-It should be noted that Employee's personnel record, provided by Agency, does not contain a performance evaluation for the prior school year.
-Even if Employee had received a ratings add for having an "Exceeds Expectations" performance evaluation, the record indicates that a re-calculation of the total score on her CLDF would not result in a different outcome.
+Here, Employee had a Service Computation Date ("SCD") of 1986, which equated to twenty-three (23) years of experience on his CLDF.
+Employee received six (6) points for D.C.
+Residency, but did not receive points for Veterans Preference, or the ratings add for an "Exceeds Expectation" evaluation during the prior school year.
+Employee has not contested the calculation of his length of service score.